2021–22 Melbourne Victory FC season

-The 2021–22 season will be the 17th in the history of Melbourne Victory Football Club.
-This will be Melbourne Victory's 17th season in the A-League.
-In addition to the domestic league, Melbourne Victory will also participate in the FFA Cup.
+The 2021–22 season was the 17th in the history of Melbourne Victory Football Club.
+This was Melbourne Victory's 17th season in the A-League Men.
+In addition to the domestic league, Melbourne Victory also participated in the FFA Cup.

+The season was documented in the Network Ten, Paramount+ and Amazon Prime Video series Dream Big.

 Review

 Background

 Melbourne Victory's 2020–21 campaign had seen their first ever last-place finish in a league season, after they finished 12th forcing the club to play an FFA Cup Round of 32 play-off against ninth-placed Perth Glory.
 Before their 2021–22 season, Melbourne Victory announced on 19 April 2021 that Tony Popovic would be managing the club for three years.